csiebler/csiebler.github.io/content/posts/smart-loadbalancing-for-azure-openai-with-api-management.md

 ## Summary

-In this post, we showed how we can bundle multiple Azure OpenAI resources behind Azure API Management with little effort.
-This allowed us to spillover when we reach the TPM or RPM limit of a resource, or the overall throughput in Azure OpenAI's committed capacity model.
-Again, big thanks to Andrew Dewes for his original implementation: [andredewes/apim-aoai-smart-loadbalancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main)
+In this post, we've demonstrated a straightforward method for bundling multiple Azure OpenAI resources behind Azure API Management.
+This approach seamlessly facilitates spillover in scenarios where we encounter the TPM or RPM limit of a resource, or when reaching the overall throughput in Azure OpenAI's committed capacity model.
+Once again, a special acknowledgment to Andrew Dewes for his original implementation: [andredewes/apim-aoai-smart-loadbalancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main)